SuoweiHu/blog.simon-hu.org/content/posts/2025/2025-02-10 compile scss file using larvel mix/index.md

 npm run prod   # compile scss file for production
 ```

+---
+## Example Project Zip File
+You may unzip and run `npm install` and then `npm run dev` to compile the scss file located in the `scss` folder: [larvel-mix-sass-example.zip](larvel-mix-sass-example.zip)

+---
 ## Reference
 - [WebWash - Showdown of Bootstrap 5 Themes in Drupal](https://youtu.be/nuxOZU0Jw6o?t=3557)
 - [Larvel Mix Documentation](https://laravel-mix.com/docs/6.0/installation)